 Sail to Vis town, looking out for dolphins.
-As you get closer you’ll see the canons on the top of the hill, a reminder of Vis’s wartime importance.
+As you get closer, you’ll see the canons on the top of the hill, a reminder of Vis’s wartime importance.
 Anchor in the deep, protected bay and take in the magnificent spectacle of the mountains, fortresses and the stately buildings.
-Perhaps take a dive and discover some of the many Greek and Roman relics that tell Croatia’s history.
+Perhaps dive and discover some of the many Greek and Roman relics that tell Croatia’s history.
 Or hire a car and drive around the island, exploring the wine cellars and historical monuments, or take a trip to Tito’s wartime cave headquarters.
 Explore the spectacular blue cave at its best just before noon when the sun is shining.
 Enjoy the freshest of lobsters or octopus at Konoba Bako and admire the collection of ancient relics that owner Tonko Borcic has recovered from his 30 years of diving in the area.
-End with a stroll around Komiza and explore this lovely fishing village and watch the world go by over a drink onboard.
+End with a stroll around Komiza, explore this lovely fishing village, and watch the world go by over a drink onboard.

 Day 6: Sv Klement, Pakleni islands